Exclusive — Kash Patel: Joe Biden Is on Vacation 'While Afghanistan Is on Fire'

 “I just don’t see that same zeal from the Biden administration,” he continued, “especially when they have out-of-office emails from a press secretary saying she’s out of office for the entire week while Afghanistan is on fire.
 So, there is a difference in not just what we did, but how we messaged it, and who was in the room when we did it.”

-White House Press Secretary Jen Psaki began her vacation Sunday.
+White House press secretary Jen Psaki began her vacation Sunday.
 An email sent to her by Breitbart News was returned with an auto-reply message stating she is on vacation between August 15 and 22.

 Patel said, “You have the commander-in-chief of the free world away on vacation while Afghanistan is imploding.
 [This] is emblematic of [how] he has politicized the national security apparatus of the United States and why this is almost effectively a surrender.”